newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logisticare.md

 callToActionLink: https://www.logisticare.com/sfapplication
 callToActionText: Apply for Logisticare
 ---
-If you are considering billing Medicaid for your non-medical transportation services, you will need to become a transportation provider with New Jersey’s non-medical transportation broker, `Logisticare|logisticare`.
+If you are considering billing Medicaid for your non-medical transportation services, you need to become a transportation provider with New Jersey’s non-medical transportation broker, `Logisticare|logisticare`.

 ---
 ### Application Requirements